rothsandro/eleventy-notes/Configuration/Configuration File.md

 ## Basic configuration

 Open the `app.mjs` file in the root of the project, next to your notes.
-Add a custom title (shown in the header), a description (not shown but used by search engines) and define the language of your content:
+Add a custom title (shown in the header), a description (used by search engines) and define the language of your content:

 ```js
 import { defineConfig } from "./.app/app-config.js";